xen0n/shengloong/README.md

 # execute the migration
 sudo shengloong /path/to/sysroot

-# in case we have to migrate again to GLIBC_2.37 from a 2.36 sysroot
-sudo shengloong -f GLIBC_2.36 -t GLIBC_2.37 /path/to/sysroot

 # after the migration, you may also check if you have to get rid of newfstatat
 # usage in your system